How often should you use purple shampoo for your hair?

 How often should you use purple shampoo for blonde hair?

-Purple shampoos work more efficiently for dyed hair where the cuticles are more porous and can absorb the purple pigments quicker.
+Purple shampoos work more efficiently for dyed hair where the cuticles are more porous and can absorb the purple pigments quickly.
 If you dyed your hair blonde, this is a rough guide to maintaining it between salon appointments.

-White hair requires once to twice a week washing with purple shampoo.
+White hair requires washing once to twice a week with purple shampoo.

 Light ash blondes may also require this frequency to avoid brassy hues.